BRYN4444/HitmanRoulette/README.md

     * **Contract Mode Targets:** 4 images updated.
 This is due to a visual bug with aprons being fixed in the game.
 * **Other Fixes:**
   * Minor intel updates for targets in Contract Mode.
-* **Current Plans:**
-  * Enjoying Freelancer.
-No way to incorporate it into the Roulette.
-If anything, I hope it had some influence on Freelancer.
->**Bug Hunting:** Please make a post [via GitHub](https://github.com/BRYN4444/HitmanRoulette/issues) or [on Hitman Forum](https://hitmanforum.com/t/13107) if you:
->* Experience any graphical issues while using the Roulette in 4K, or on phones/tablets.
->* Generate impossibilities when using the Roulette with Elusive Targets or past titles HITMAN / HITMAN 2.
->* Have troubles or questions about the Stream Overlay.

 **January 18th, 2023**
 * **Roulette:**